-I started the Hack Your Wealth website on the eve of getting married.
-I got married on September 26, 2015, and it was the happiest day of my life.
+I started Hack Your Wealth on the eve of getting married.
+I got hitched on September 26, 2015.
+It was the happiest day of my life.

-First, I’m so lucky to have met the perfect-for-me wife, and truly know what it means to experience devotion and companionship to someone I love more than anything else in the whole world.
+First, I’m lucky to have met the best gal a boy could hope to meet.
+I know now what it means to experience devotion and companionship to someone I love deeply.

-- foreign service as a political affairs intern at both the State Department in Washington and the United States Mission to the United Nations in Vienna
+- foreign service internships at the State Department in Washington and Vienna

 - private equity investing at Huntsman Gay Global Capital